owekhai/MTN---DATASET/README.md

 ### Data Sources

-This data is an Excel file (.xlsx) named "MTN_DATASET" which i got from techrative technology limited as a capstone project
+The data is an Excel file (.xlsx) named "MTN_DATASET" which i got from techrative technology limited as a capstone project

 ### Tools:
  * Excel